Manage My Booking

 The capital of Saudi Arabia is a beautiful and intriguing city steeped in cultural significance.
 It is the financial, political and administrative hub of this incredible nation – with an ever-changing landscape guaranteed to inspire.
 Riyadh has a wide range of fascinating locations to explore, of both a modern and historical nature.
 It’s the perfect holiday destination for those looking to try something different.

-Attractions and Things to do in RiyadhThere’s plenty of things to do in Riyadh, whether you’re looking for activities to get involved with or landmarks to experience, it has everything you could need.
+Attractions and activities to do in RiyadhThere’s plenty of things to do in Riyadh, whether you’re looking for activities to get involved with or landmarks to experience, it has everything you could need.

 If you’re limited for time during your visit, then here are five things we recommend: